Conduct high-quality, persona-driven code reviews. Use when reviewing PRs, critiquing code quality, or analyzing changes for team feedback.

 Discovery

-This is a solid description that clearly communicates its purpose and includes explicit trigger guidance.
-Its main weaknesses are the somewhat vague 'persona-driven' qualifier without explaining what that means concretely, and the lack of more specific concrete actions beyond the general category of code review.
-The trigger terms are well-chosen and natural.
+This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms.
+Its main weaknesses are the somewhat vague 'persona-driven' qualifier that isn't explained, and the lack of more specific concrete actions beyond the general 'reviewing/critiquing/analyzing' verbs.
+It could also be more distinctive to avoid overlap with general code analysis skills.

 Suggestions